rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 * Option To Fix WooCommerce's (Json-Ld) Structured Data Bug
 * 6 more pre-built templates (including eBay MIP, eBay Seller Center, Google Product Review, Google Re-marketing (DRM) and others)
 * Auto-suggestion Product Filter
+* Feed Rules - Set Conditional Attribute Values
+* Combined Attributes - Optimise Product Title
+* Dynamic Pricing - Manipulate Product Pricing
+* Update Feed Only When Any Changes Were Made To Any of the WooCommerce Products

 **Supported Merchants In Pro Version**
 - All merchants feed templates in free version